javacook/proxifier/README.md

 Things can quickly get dangerous when a new property is added for instance to the class
 <code>hund</code>.
 Not seldom, you forget to update the mapping code at all locations
-where this new property had has to be mapped likewise (what leads to common errors like missing data, NullPointerExceptions, etc.)
+where this new property had has actually to be mapped,too (what leads to common errors like missing data, NullPointerExceptions, etc.)

-This utility protects you in so far as e.g. an exception can be thrown when a new property was added **without** mapping it.
-This can be achieved by a simple modification:
+This utility protects you in so far as it can for example throw an exception when a new property was added **without** mapping it.
+This can be achieved by a simple
+modification:

     Dog dogPx = Proxifier.proxyOf(dog);
     Hund hundPx = Proxifier.proxyOf(hund);